boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 **Act as Master Widget**

-This allows you to define this chart widget as a `master widget` such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define this chart widget as a `master widget` such that its filter action can be made to listen to by other widgets in the dashboard.

 **Ignore Filter Actions**

-This allows you to define this chart widget to ignore the responding to the filter actions applied on other widgets in the dashboard.
+This allows you to define this chart widget to ignore responding to the filter actions applied on other widgets in the dashboard.

 **Enable Hierarchical Filter**